jverboomen/label-iq/DENODO_RBAC_IMPLEMENTATION.md

 - ✅ **No database configuration required** - works out of the box with Agora
 - ✅ **True RBAC functionality** demonstrated through server-side enforcement

-**How it works (Fail-Closed Security):**
+**How it works (Fail-Closed Security with State Protection):**
 1. Frontend sends user's role (patient/physician/judge) with each query
 2. Backend defines which views each role can access
 3. Backend sends `tables` parameter to Denodo AI SDK (hint for optimization)
-4. **Backend validates response** using fail-closed security:
+4. **Backend validates response** using fail-closed security with state flag protection:
+   - Promise uses `settled` state flag to prevent double-settlement
-   - If `tables_used` metadata is missing → REJECT with "Access Denied" (cannot verify compliance)
+   - If `tables_used` metadata is missing → SET `settled=true`, REJECT with "Access Denied"
-   - If any unauthorized views were queried → REJECT with "Access Denied" + specific views listed
+   - If any unauthorized views were queried → SET `settled=true`, REJECT with "Access Denied" + specific views
-   - If all queried views are authorized → ALLOW response
+   - If all queried views are authorized → SET `settled=true`, ALLOW response
+   - Guards prevent resolve() after reject() has been called
 5. Only verified-safe responses are returned to the user
 6. All RBAC decisions logged for security audit trail
+7. HTTP 403 errors returned to frontend for access violations

 This allows you to demonstrate true role-based access control during the hackathon without needing Denodo support to configure custom database users.